ddftwiki/ssg/resources/templates/md/pages/ch01/basics.md

 ## Summary

-1. You generally need a card to draw or exile you three cards into your stack.
+1. You generally need a card to draw or exile you three or four cards into your stack.
 2. Lethal storm via Tendrils of Agony is the most common win condition for the deck.
 3. Holding priority when cantripping with LED in play is key, make sure to get